hyungccho/backbone_material/w7d1/jbuilder.md

 ## Partials

-Just like in ERB, we can include partials in our JBuilder views.
+Just like in ERB, we can include partials in our Jbuilder views.
 Let's suppose that we have a `_user.json.jbuilder` that runs:

 ```ruby